mbtaylor1982/ReSDMAC/README.md

 ### Introduction

-This project is an exercise in reverse engineering the Commodore SDMAC 390537 as found in the Amiga 3000
+This project is has been a community effort with the PCB design by [Jorgen Bilander](https://github.com/jbilander) and the code by [Mike Taylor](https://github.com/mbtaylor1982).
+It has been exercise in reverse engineering the Commodore SDMAC 390537 as found in the Amiga 3000

 This project was started with nothing more that the descriptions of the SDMAC operations and from the [Amiga 3000T Service manual](Docs/Commodore/Commodore_A3000T_Service_Manual.pdf), the [WD33c93 Datasheets](Docs/WD33C93/WD33C93B_WesternDigital.pdf) and some source code from the Amiga 3000 Linux scsi drivers.